boardzilla/boardzilla-devtools/interface.md

 // used to update the current setup json state type SetupUpdated = {
   type: "setupUpdated"
-  data: any
+  data: SetupState
 }

+type PlayerUpdated = {
+  type: "player"
+  name: string
+  color: string
+}

 // used to send a move
 type MoveMessage = {
   id: string
   type: 'move'
-  data: any
+  data: string[]
 }

 // used to actually start the game type StartMessage = {
   id: string
   type: 'start'
-  setup: any
+  setup: SetupState
-  players: Player[]
 }

 // used to tell the top that you're ready to recv events